TimKotowski/KQueuey/README.md

 ### Overview
    1. Client distributes messages to leader node.
-   2. Leader node recieves messages, and sends batch messages back to what ever worker is polling messages with deadline.
+   2. Leader node recieves messages, and sends batch messages back to what ever client is polling messages.
    3. Client recieves messages from leader node.
    4. Clients process messages, and sends tombstones back to prevent any messages being resent, or if deadline is reach, message is re-received.